ckjpn/Tatoeba-Cangarejo---Find-Sentences-without-Direct-or-Indirect-Translations/README.md

 # Tatoeba-Cangarejo---Find-Sentences-without-Direct-or-Indirect-Translations

+## Note that this is a planned project and nothing has been added to Cangarjo's original script yet.

 ## Started with Cangarjo's Python 3 Script

 My aim is to create the same type of output, but to limit the results to sentences owned by native speakers.